aleiepure/rud-student-info/docs/info/daily-life/banks.md

 Some banks may also require additional documents based on your specific situation and citizenship.

 :::important
 You **do not** need to open a bank account at the bank in Arvika.
 They come during the orientation week to provide some general information.
-The univeristy has not negotiated any special conditions with them.
+The university has not negotiated any special conditions with them.

 Choose any bank you prefer.
 :::